-The Kiasu Singaporean’s Guide to Hiring a Maid
+The Kiasu Singaporean’s Guide to Hiring a Migrant Domestic Worker

-Hiring Foreign Domestic Workers (i.e. FDWs, and colloquially also known as maids or domestic helpers) is not an uncommon practice in Singapore, though it is no easy feat.
-An employer has a long list of things to take into consideration before they can employ a FDW, and tons of guidelines to follow after.
+Hiring Migrant Domestic Workers (i.e. MDWs, and colloquially also known as maids or domestic helpers) is not an uncommon practice in Singapore.
+A prospective employer has to take into account a number of considerations before they can employ a MDW, and there are a several guidelines to follow after.

 - Choosing a Maid Agency

-- Applying for a Work Permit for Your FDW
+- Applying for a Work Permit for Your MDW

-- Sending Your FDW for the Settling-In Programme
+- Sending Your MDW for the Settling-In Programme

 - Debarring of Employers